Campus Security & Crime Prevention

 - Avoid walking alone at night.
 Travel with a friend or companion.

 - Avoid parking or walking in secluded or dimly lit areas.

 Students, faculty, and staff are encouraged to report all crimes or suspicious persons immediately.
 Please report all non-emergency incidents to the Director of Campus Administration and the Building Security on the 1st floor.
-If there is no Adler Faculty or Staff on campus and no Building Security on the 1st floor, non-emergency incidents should then be reported to the Office of the Building Security at 604-688-5658.
 In case of an emergency, the Vancouver Police Department can be reached by dialing 911 from any phone.

 Emergency Response System

 The emergency mass-notification system is utilized in case of an emergency or school closing due to inclement weather.
 If it is necessary for the Vancouver Campus to close or have a late start notifications will be sent to all students via email and will be posted on Adler Connect.

 We encourage Adler students, faculty and staff to keep their contact information up to date by contacting one of the following offices: